 - 2019 Cochrane Review Lim CED et al – Conclusion, Acupuncture may improve number of inter-menstrual days in PCOS patients.

-- 2012 The Journal of Alternative and Complementary Medicine Li Tan et al – Conclusion Chinese herbal medicine can improve ovulation frequency compared to clomiphene.
+- 2012 The Journal of Alternative and Complementary Medicine Li Tan et al – Conclusion Chinese herbal medicine can improve ovulation frequency compared to clomiphene citrate.

-One meta-analysis has examined trials of acupuncture and pregnancy nausea with mixed results.
+One meta-analysis has examined trials of acupuncture for pregnancy nausea with mixed results.

 - 2016 BMC Complementary and Alternative Medicine, Van Den Heuvel et al, – Conclusion Acupuncture or acupressure improved pregnancy nausea and vomiting (for dichotomous but not continuous data)